JroLuttringer/JroLuttringer.github.io/content/authors/jean-romain-luttringer/_index.md

 highlight_name: true
 ---

-I am currentlly working on my Ph.
-D. funded by a governemental fellowship at the [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.
+I am a PhD in Computer Networks currently working as a research and teaching assistant at the  [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.

-My work is on constrained path computation for large-scale Segment Routing domains (which lead to the BEST2COP algorithm).
+My work focuses around routing.
+In particular, I worked on constrained path computation for large-scale Segment Routing domains (which lead to the BEST2COP and LCA algorithm).
 I am also working on OPTIC, a way to mitigate the impact of hot-potato BGP routing on transit traffic and its P4 implementation.
-My work is supervised by Pr.
-Cristel Pelsser and Dr. Pascal Mérindol.

-Besides my work on Segment Routing, I have also worked on Internet topology discovery, more precisely on hidden MPLS tunnels revelation in the wild and on large-scale multi-domain tunnels measurements (Geant GN4).
+Besides my work on routing, I have also worked on Internet topology discovery, more precisely on hidden MPLS tunnels revelation in the wild and on large-scale multi-domain tunnels measurements (Geant GN4).

-I have also taught ~ 192h in the past 3 years (and thoroughly enjoyed doing so!).
+I have also taught ~ 400h in the past 4 years (and thoroughly enjoyed doing so!).

+{{< icon name="dropbox" pack="fas" >}} The material I've created for my courses can be found [Here !](https://shorturl.at/iqzEX)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.